The Treaty on Stability, Coordination and Governance (TSCG)

 Countries must implement a correction mechanism - in other words, design measures to reduce the budget deficit.
 These measures will be triggered automatically in the event of a significant deviation from the agreed benchmark figure for long-term sustainabililty.

-The deadline for implementation of this mechanism is by the end of 2013.
+The deadline for implementation of this mechanism was by the end of 2013.

 Treaty signatories also agreed to inform each other, the Council of the EU and the European Commission in advance when they plan to issue new debt.
 They will also discuss all plans for major economic policy reforms.